assignUser/stash/README.md

 ### Inputs and Outputs

 Each action (restore and save) has specific inputs tailored to its functionality, they are specifically modeled after `actions/cache` and `actions/upload-artifact` to provide a drop in replacement.
-Please refer to the action metadata (action.yml) for a comprehensive list of inputs, including descriptions and default values.
+Please refer to the action metadata (`action.yml`) for a comprehensive list of inputs, including descriptions and default values.

-Additionally `restore` action has an output `stash-hit` which is set to `true` (as a **string** so use `if: ${{ steps.restore-stash.outputs.stash-hit == 'true' }}`!) if the cache was restored successfully, `false` if no cache was restored and '' if the action failed (an error will be thrown unless `continue-on-error` is set).
+Additionally the `restore` action has an output `stash-hit` which is set to `true` (as a **string** so use `if: ${{ steps.restore-stash.outputs.stash-hit == 'true' }}`!) if the cache was restored successfully, `false` if no cache was restored and '' if the action failed (an error will be thrown unless `continue-on-error` is set).

 ## Contributing